How Much Can You Make Flipping Houses?

 Why the Syndication Model is a Great Alternative for Home Flippers

-Syndication models like the one offered by Gatsby Investment are an innovative form of crowd-funded property investment.
-You don't have to do the work to find a property, find other qualified investors, or secure funding.
+When you invest with Gatsby, you don't have to do the work to find a property, find other qualified investors, or secure funding.
 You don't need to worry about any of the details of rehabbing.
-For example, Gatsby Investment does extensive research and leverages extensive experience to select properties that will sell faster in communities with the highest potential for profitable sale.
+Gatsby does extensive research and leverages industry connections to acquire desirable properties with impressive potential.
+We use our experienced team of designers, contractors, and builders to create quality projects with high profit margin forecasts.

 Investment opportunities